Bowel Cancer Australia advocates for a colonoscopy wait-time and performance guarantee:

 - A colonoscopy within 30 days from first healthcare presentation for people experiencing symptoms suggestive of bowel cancer or a positive screen.
 If wait times exceed 120 days, a prognosis can worsen if cancer is present.

-- Public reporting of colonoscopy wait-times by all public and private healthcare facilities, released quarterly;
+- Transparency and public reporting of colonoscopy wait-times by all public and private healthcare facilities, released quarterly;

 - Adequate funding for colonoscopy services across Australia;